 Capt.
-John Ritchie (1831-1887) had charge of the United Guards.
+John Ritchie (1831-1887) had charge of the Junior Defenders.
 The Harvard graduate would have an illustrious career as a lawyer, rising to the position of Chief Judge of the Judicial Circuit and Court of Appeals of Maryland.
 He also would later serve as a representative in the US Congress.
 Ritchie grew up in a house that afforded a view of his future gravesite.
 Capt.
 Ritchie’s wife and daughter were featured prominently in two former stories written in September, 2017 about the founding of the Frederick Chapter of the Daughters of the American Revolution.

 The Independent Rifleman were led by Capt.
 Ulysses Hobbs (1832-1911).
 Hobbs eventually rose to the rank of lieutenant colonel in the Maryland Militia.
 For years, he was one of the leading attorneys in Frederick County.
 Hobbs left for a while to practice in Howard County but returned to Frederick.
 He also served as a member of the Maryland Legislature.
 At the time of his death in 1911, Ulysses Hobbs was the oldest member of the Frederick Bar.
 He would die at the State Sanatorium in Sabillasville after a prolonged illness of several months.